This exploration is for all ages, as the colored smilies show. You can learn about the parts of speech with your whole family together!

 Make a flip book to help you learn each of the parts of speech.

-The biggest sheet is a full size sheet of construction paper.
+The biggest sheet is a full-size sheet of construction paper.
 Each page was reduced by one ruler’s width from the one underneath it.
-We just put our rulers down along the bottom edge, traced the edge with pencil, and then cut along the line.
+We just put our rulers down along the bottom edge, traced the edge with a pencil, and then cut along the line.
 We sharply creased each page so it would easily flip up along the crease mark.
-Then we hole punched the top and attached it together with brads.
-Here you can see what the flip sides of the pages look like.
+Then we hole punched the top and attached the whole flipbook together with brads.

-Of course, we’ll keep adding to these as we come across interesting words, and my kids now have their flip books by their side as they write so they can get ideas for vivid words and remember to use lots of description and full sentences as they write.
-We also use the flipbooks to quiz ourselves as we review parts of speech.
+Of course, we’ll keep adding to these as we come across interesting words, and my kids now have their flip books on hand as they write.
+They have access to vivid words and remember to use lots of description and full sentences as they write.
+We also use our flip books to quiz ourselves as we review parts of speech.

 All in all, learning about the parts of speech has been really fun.
 We took a normally dry topic and put some life into it.
 It has also given me a foothold for asking my kids to improve their writing.
 Now when I come across “The cat sat” in their writing, I can say, “Throw in a preposition, an adverb, and an adjective in there and you’ll have a good looking sentence.”
 And by golly, they can do it.

 To show what you know about parts of speech, write several sentences and label each one with the part of speech.
 You can even use your markers and underline each part of speech with the color that goes with the coordinating one on the printable and on the flipbook.

 Mini Lessons are short lessons to go along with the Writer’s Workshop exercises we choose from the Layers of Learning Writer’s Workshop Program.
 We have a short Mini Lesson each day to help us learn the conventions of writing without the overwhelm of huge grammar expectations.